We can proudly present a list of the best bookshelf speakers in 2018 for every pocket.

-Most speakers of Definitive Technology have something in them that distinguishes them from the majority – same thing is with Studio Monitor 55.
+Most speakers of Definitive Technology have something in them that distinguishes them from the majority – the same thing is with Studio Monitor 55.
 It seems to be the classic design of small speakers.
-If we look at the speaker tests back in the last ten years, very few of them are not a bass reflex, and especially if we look at the small speakers – here and there comes something out of the standard.
-The Studio Monitor 55 is a high quality and well designed speaker available in black finish only.
+If we look at the speaker tests back in the last ten years, very few of them are not a bass-reflex, and especially if we look at the small speakers – here and there comes something out of the standard.
+The Studio Monitor 55 is high quality and well-designed speaker available in black finish only.

-Apparently, it looks very similar like the old Kef oval membrane.
-This membrane is passive, meaning that there is no coil and magnet that drives it, but its movement is related to the movement of the bass unit.
+It looks very similar to the old Kef oval membrane.
+This membrane is passive, meaning that no coil and magnet drives it, but its movement is related to the movement of the bass unit.

 The speaker box is also hermetically sealed so that the movement of the bass unit causes the passive unit to move.
 When the bass/midrange is drawn, the passive radiator rises and vice versa.
 Such a construction is not a novelty and we have already seen the speaker of this design through history but today it is rare, especially at a given price range.
 An example of such a top-of-the-line speaker design but at a higher price was Sonus Faber Electa Amator 2.

-Stage size is very good in all dimensions and especially in depth compared to other competitors of similar price.
-The timpane strikes this speaker reproduces with exceptional strength and speed, and no depth is far behind.
-Even in the larger room this speaker has been able to fully fill in the sound and provide enough bass.
+The stage size is very good in all dimensions and especially in-depth compared to other competitors of similar price.
+The timpani strikes this speaker reproduces with exceptional strength and speed, and no depth is far behind.
+Even in the larger room this speaker has been able to fill in the sound and provide enough bass.
 When listening to amplified and computer-generated music SM55 has demonstrated that it can handle without a problem with such a type of material.
 His great speed and a very good definition made this material fun for listening.
 But when listening to this often poorly produced material, it turned out that the aluminum tweeter sometimes sounds tough.

 Studio Monitor 55 is an extremely interesting speaker for several reasons.
-First his construction is different from the rest of the competition.
-Because of this construction it is capable of delivering the sound that is something new in this price class.
-With the proper electronics, which is just important not to be too bright in character, can provide a lot in very different listening conditions and fill larger room with sound.
-And because of its lively character it is pretty good with all kinds of music and even movies.
+First, his construction is different from the rest of the competition.
+Because of this construction, it is capable of delivering the sound that is something new in this price class.
+With the proper electronics, which is just important not to be too bright, can provide a lot in very different listening conditions and fill a larger room with sound.
+And because of its lively character, it is pretty good with all kinds of music and even movies.